I agree to be contacted by

 Land Unlimited

-can click on the unsubscribe link in the emails.
-Message and data rates
+You can also click the unsubscribe link in the emails.

 Deed restrictions, also known as restrictive covenants or deed covenants, are legal agreements or clauses included in a property deed that outline specific rules and limitations regarding the use, development, and maintenance of the property.
 These restrictions are typically put in place by the property developer or a homeowners' association (HOA) and are binding on all subsequent owners of the property.